-If you set up your blog well from the start you have an even better chance at finding success.
-I currently have four blogs.
+If you set up your blog well from the start you have an even better chance of finding success.
+I currently have five blogs.
 One was started as a hobby blog with no direction, one was set up in 2012 and I had some idea what I was doing but still didn’t set it up in the best way, and the most recent ones I had already started making a full-time income from blogging and I was able to set the sites up well from the start.

 It’s amazing how much easier it is long term for me to grow the sites that I set up correctly from the start.
 They are still not overnight successes but they have steady growth and are easier to run overall.

-If you are ready to put in some work to create a blog you will love and that readers will love as well, this easy to follow guide will help you get your blog set up and launched.
+If you are ready to put in some work to create a blog you will love and that readers will love as well, this easy-to-follow guide will help you get your blog set up and launched.

 How to Start a Blog

 Not sure how to start a blog?
 There are 7 steps you want to follow to set up your blog.
 Following these steps instead of just jumping in blindly will make it all an easier process.